Vraj-Shah-912/Hackout/README.md

     Yash Patel
     </pre>
 recepton
-    =>when patient arrive first time, he/she have to enter basic details od patient.
+    when patient arrive first time, he/she have to enter basic details od patient.
     =>this will create new file with unique QR which include blank prescription.

 Compounder :